 \section{Definitions}

-We start by defining a few standard complexity classes which we will consider throughout the paper.
-Then we turn to the definition of unique versions of $\MA$, $\QCMA$, and $\QMA$, which to the best of our knowledge, have not been formalized before.
+This work lies at the intersection of three fields with which we assume the reader has some familiarity: Computational complexity (see~\cite{AB09}), Quantum Computing (see~\cite{NC16}), and Hamiltonian Complexity (see~\cite{GHLS15}).
+We begin by defining a few standard complexity classes that we will consider throughout the paper.
+Then we turn to the definition of unique versions of $\MA$, $\QCMA$, and $\QMA$ that, to the best of our knowledge, have not been formalized before.